-- 1. Clean off all mud, ash and dirt. - 2.
+- 1. Clean off all mud, ash, and dirt. - 2.
 Remove all drawers and allow to air dry. - 3.
 Wet wood decays and molds easily.
 Ventilate the room to allow air drying.
-If furniture is moveable, it can be allowed to air dry outside out of direct sunlight. - 4.
-Surfaces can be scrubbed with a stiff brush and previously mentioned cleaning solution.
-It is a good idea to spot test items before cleaning. - 5.
-Mold on furniture can be removed with a clean cloth soaked in a mixture of water and kerosene or water and BoraxTM. - 6.
+If furniture is moveable, it can be allowed to air dry outside of direct sunlight. - 4.
+Surfaces can be scrubbed with a stiff brush and the TSP/Lysol mixture mentioned above.
+It is a good idea to spot-test items before cleaning. - 5.
+Mold on furniture can be removed with a clean cloth using a mixture of water and Borax. - 6.
 To remove white water spots or other stains from wood surfaces, try rubbing the area with 4/0 steel wool polishing dipped in liquid furniture wax.
-Wipe and buff with a dry, clean, soft cloth.
+Wipe and buff with a dry, clean, soft cloth. - 7.
+There are commercial cleaning products available for restoring and cleaning wood.
+Many of these products have flammable and harmful vapors, and must be used with caution.
+Please read and follow all precautions and directions.